Jerald/yolol-is-cylons/thinktank/Str2num.md

 ## Abstract
 ### Final Version: Integers
 This code can be pasted in to any script, just ensure that none of the variables (i,o,j,c,d) are used elsewhere (or rename them all).
-It will take one yolol tick (200ms) per digit to process (eg. "12342" would take 1 second to convert to a number in **o**)
+It will take one yolol tick (200ms) per digit to process, plus one tick of overhead (eg. "1234" would take 1 second to convert to a number in **o**)

 Important variables:
 - **i** : *Input String*